 The terms used for these two different types of dog grooming scissors, tend to be confused and misused.
 It is important for a dog groomer to understand that each scissor type will help create a different finish to a dog's coat.

 Traditionally, the Chunker typically is between 5" and 6.5" in length and will have between 10 and 15 large teeth.
 This dog grooming scissor will have a wider gap between each tooth.

-A traditional chunker typically has between 6 and 10 large teeth with equal spacing between them.
-These scissors are designed to create a chunky, natural appearance.
-For example, on a West Highland White or Cairn Terrier head, used with extreme caution, will add a soft and natural finish.
+This type of dog grooming scissors has been designed to help a dog groomer create a chunky or choppy appearance.
+For example, on a West Highland White or Cairn Terrier head, if used with extreme caution, a chunker will add a natural chunky finish.
 It does go without saying at this point, that preparation is as important as the scissor.

 It is advised that these scissors are used with caution and precision.
 Used incorrectly may result in the removal of too much hair and affect the finish on the dog.

 Chunker are not recommended for trainee dog groomers, however, they are an important scissor and will be very useful once the trainee dog groomer as gained the experience and confidence.